kyawkyaw/simpleCoreCLRHost/README.md

   *ENTRY_POINT_NAME* - method name to run from given assembly.

-  **You will get error with assembly is in DLL_PATH dir!** - this is due to TPA restrictions and this app being *simple*.
+  **You will get 0x80131040 error with assembly is in DLL_PATH dir!** - this is due to TPA restrictions and this app being *simple*.

+### Why we will get 0x80131040 error?
+What's the solution if I must have them in the same dir?
+You will get 0x80131040 error, because your assembly will get listed in Trusted Platform Assemblies.
+And every requested assemby from TPA list must have valid version string.
+Most ootb mcs compiled programs have version 0.0.0.0, so In our example instead of requesting "Square" assembly app need to request "Square, Version=0.0.0.0" assembly ( I'm talking about executeAssembly's assemblyName string ).
+Another workaround is to modify function that add DLLs to TPA list to not add our assembly - I've just used function from coreCLR code which adds all files.

 ## Example